OuhscBbmc/data-science-practices-1/ch-repo-prototype.md

 Root {#repo-root}
 ------------------------------------

+### `config.R` {#repo-config}

-1. `config.R`  is simply a plain-text yaml file read by the [config](https://CRAN.R-project.org/package=config) package.
+The configuration file is simply a plain-text yaml file read by the [config](https://CRAN.R-project.org/package=config) package.
 It is great when a value has to be coordinated across multiple file

     ```yaml
     default: